 In 1891, Karl Elsener invented the Swiss Army knife after finding out that the army's knives were manufactured in Germany.
 He then set off to make a knife that was versatile and could be manufactured in Switzerland.

-There are dozens of wrecks at the bottom of Lake Geneva, including railway cars from the 18th century, as well as four steam boats.
+There are dozens of wrecks at the bottom of Lake Geneva.